Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 Sharing is caring!

-I have been working on something really fun that I think you will love.
 Succulent Bath Bombs remind me of those tiny fairy gardens you see sitting outside of everyone’s houses and in their gardens.
 Except these bath bombs can be used inside your very own house!
-Making these cool bath bombs are perfect for your own home or even for a gift.
-Once you make these, you’ll want to make different versions of them.
-They are the most adorable bath bombs you’ll ever make!
+These cool succulent bath bombs are perfect for your own home, to make as a gift for a friend, or to make as a craft with your teens.

 Unique Bath Bombs